BoltzExchange/boltz-client/docs/wallets.md

 serves as backup and UI to be able to monitor and control funds.
 Optionally, wallets can be encrypted with a passphrase that will be required on startup.

-To create a new Liquid called "MyLiquidWallet" run:
+To create a new Liquid wallet called "MyLiquidWallet" run:

 `boltzcli wallet create MyLiquidWallet LBTC`